-Documentation of Practicum Experience
+Documentation of Practicum Experience (Tevera)

-- Supervisor Evaluation of Student form (submitted bi-annually, December 31 and June 30) - Practicum Hourly Logs (submitted bi-annually, December 31 and June 30) - Notification to Change Supervisor form (if necessary) - Site Completion Packet (upon completion of each practicum placement) - Practicum Completion Letter (upon completion of all practicum hours)
+- Supervisor Evaluation of Student form (submitted bi-annually, December 31 and June 30) - Practicum Hourly Logs (submitted monthly) - Notification to Change Supervisor form (if necessary) - Site Completion Packet (upon completion of each practicum placement)

-Students are required to maintain accurate data of the hours they accrue in practicum training on the Practicum Hourly Logs.
-The Practicum Hourly Logs are required to be signed each month by the student's primary supervisor.
-The Practicum Hourly Logs should be used to record practicum hours bi-annually (December 31st and June 30th); these hours are documented in the Supervisor Evaluation of Student Form.
-Students are expected to calculate their hours accurately.
-Students are required to submit their Hourly Logs and Supervisor Evaluation of Student forms together, bi-annually, to the Clinical Training Coordinator.
+Students are required to maintain accurate data of the hours they accrue in practicum training on the Practicum Hourly Logs in the Assignment page on Tevera.
+The Practicum Hourly Logs are required to be submitted and signed each month by the student's primary supervisor on Tevera.
+These logs are used in the Supervisor Evaluations due December 31st and June 30th.

-Students are assessed by site supervisors according to a criterion-referenced assessment rubric in the Supervisor Evaluation of Student form.
-The Supervisor Evaluations and Hourly Logs are submitted to the Clinical Training Coordinator on December 31 and June 30th.
+Students are assessed by their primary supervisor according to a criterion-referenced assessment rubric in the Supervisor Evaluation of Student form on Tevera.

-When a student completes their training at a practicum site, they will submit a Site Completion Packet to the Clinical Training Office.
-Upon completion of the total Practicum Experience, the Clinical Training Office will issue a Practicum Completion Letter.
+When a student completes their training at a practicum site, they will submit a Site Completion Packet on Tevera.
+Upon completion of the total Practicum Experience, the DCT will issue a Practicum Completion Letter.

 Providing timely and accurate documentation of training experience is the responsibility of the student.
 Students should ensure that they obtain copies of all training records, and ensure that the Clinical Training Office is receiving them on the required schedule.
-It is the student's responsibility to communicate with the Clinical Training Office and make sure their student documentation and records are up to date.
+It is the student's responsibility to communicate with the Clinical Training Office and make sure their student documentation and records are up to date and accurate.
 Students in the past have lost credit for training activities because of lack of documentation and record keeping.